 We started with the normal subjects for aerial photography like cities, buildings etc. Then a shipyard asked us to photograph the sea trials of a vessel.
-After this shoot the phone started ringing, so there apparently was a lot of interest in these kind of photos.
-In 2 years time we visited most of the shipyards and shipping companies to present our work.
+After this shoot, the phone started ringing, so there apparently was a lot of interest in these kinds of photos.
+In 2 years time, we visited most of the shipyards and shipping companies to present our work.
 Nowadays, 95% of our work is maritime.

 The company has evolved since the early days.
 How many employees, or teammates do you have today, and how often do you fly over the North Sea?

 We are now working with 3 and a lot of freelance pilots.
 We fly over the North Sea three to four times a week.

 Who are your clients?
 How do they approach Flying Focus?
 What are some interesting demands?